DataCoreSoftware/Scripts/SANsymphony/Proxmox Storage Plugin/README.md

 - An interactive wrapper CLI tool (`ssy-plugin`) for simplified management

 >[!IMPORTANT]
-> The SANsymphony Custom Storage Plugin 1.0.1 has been validated and tested with Proxmox VE versions 8 and 9.0.3.
-If you upgrade or install Proxmox VE to a version higher than 9.0.3, you may see the following warning message: "PVE::Storage::Custom::SANsymphonyPlugin is implementing an older storage API; an upgrade is recommended".
+> The SANsymphony Custom Storage Plugin 1.0.1 has been validated and tested with Proxmox VE versions **8** and **9.0.3**.
+If you upgrade or install Proxmox VE to a version higher than **9.0.3**, you may see the following warning message: "**PVE::Storage::Custom::SANsymphonyPlugin is implementing an older storage API; an upgrade is recommended**".
 This warning is informational and does not typically impact the functionality of the plugin.

 <br/>